utsav0/daily-dev-tips/src/pages/posts/pointer-events-explained.md

 ```

 We created multiple divs and gave all a `data-name` attribute.
 This will be printed in the response div as output.
-But as you click around in our demo below, you will see each element, where we want the whole element to be treated as one.
+But as you click around in our demo below, you will see each element where we want the whole element to be treated as one.

 ## JavaScript setup